ANardo9/vbvarsel/project_setup.md

 # Project Setup

-Here we provide some details about the project setup.
+This project was setup by copying and.
 Most of the choices are explained in the [guide](https://guide.esciencecenter.nl).
 Links to the relevant sections are included below.
 Feel free to remove this text when the development of the software package takes off.